 The rumour mill loves an Apple story.
 It doesn't matter if it's so far fetched it will never see the light of day, or whether it is something that might actually happen, it churns them all out anyway.

-With the iPhone 7 and iPhone 7 Plus having both now launched, and no sign of the iPhone 7 Pro, all heads have turned to the next iPhones.
-Next year's models will mark a decade since the launch of the original iPhone so you can only imagine how much of a twist the mill will be getting its knickers in over the coming months.
+With the iPhone 7 and iPhone 7 Plus having both launched months ago, and no sign of the iPhone 7 Pro, all heads have turned to the next iPhones.
+This year's models will mark a decade since the launch of the original iPhone so you can only imagine how much of a twist the mill will be getting its knickers in over the coming months.

 Apple iPhone 8 and iPhone 8 Plus: Name